Skip to main content

 Teach (e.g.: client/family about health care), influence people, direct/manage/delegate activities of others, speak English, write English, listen/comprehend spoken/written word, collaborate with others (e.g.: health care workers, peers).

-The abilities described above are not measured as a requirement for Program admission.
+The abilities described on this page are not measured as a requirement for Program admission.
 However, the student is encouraged to consider the physical and mental requirements of the Program and to make an appointment with the Program Director and/or Clinical Education Coordinator to discuss concerns or requests for accommodation for his/her disability.
 Students with documented needs for accommodations are to meet with Boise State University’s Educational Access Center.